-St. Louis County is currently experiencing flooding and high water situations in multiple parts of the county.
+St. Louis County is assisting residents and townships affected by flooding and high water situations.

 The St. Louis County Board declared a state of local emergency on May 17, 2022.

 Below are resources for individuals and government jurisdictions affected by this situation:

 For property owners: If your property sustained structural damage due to recent flooding, use this form to submit your information.